 Junior Year – 11th Grade College Planning Checklist

-Contrary to what you might think, it all adds up to an opportunity to create a college application packet that showcases your student’s unique skills, personality, and potential for success on campus.
+The thing that has not changed from last year, and is still true every year, is that your child has an opportunity to create a college application packet that showcases their unique skills, personality, and potential for success on campus.

 College admissions officers will look at 9th and 10th grade transcripts and Grade Point Averages, especially for applicants whose high schools switched to pass/fail during the pandemic.